BerkBelhan/BerkBelhan/README.md

 - Hi there👋
 - I'm Berk!
 - I'm currently studying as a college degree student in computer engineering.
-- I’m currently learning Java, Python and Javascript.
+- I’m currently coding with Java, Python and Javascript.

 <!---